 Other symptoms include headache, conjunctival symptoms, eye pruritus, impaired smell and morning cough.

-Symptoms can reverse spontaneous w/ or w/o treatment.
+Symptoms can reverse spontaneously with or without treatment.

 The prevalence of allergic diseases in the Asia-Pacific region is expected to rise over the next 20 years, driven by rapid economic development and urbanization.
 Allergic diseases have high socioeconomic impact by impairing productivity and quality of life, and the impact may be greater in Asia-Pacific than in Europe due to the presence and predominance of perennial allergens.